Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     aws sts get-caller-identity
     ```

 6. Resize the volume.
 The default Cloud9 instance comes with 10GB of space.
 As we are going to be downloading a lot of container images this won't be sufficient.
-Rune the following command to resize to 20GB
+Run the following command to resize the EBS volume and file system to 20GB

     ```
-    export AWS_DEFAULT_REGION=ap-southeast-1
     $ script/resize.sh 20
     ```